 - Motor vehicle registration

 - State of Connecticut spend-downs

 Please contact your state elected official (i.e. state senator or state representative), or your city/town official for additional guidance on these matters.

 How will my case be handled and what can I expect?

 If you have an urgent matter that needs immediate attention, please call the New Haven office at (203) 562-3718.
 After receiving your written permission and all supporting documentation, we will initiate an inquiry on your behalf.
 Within 10 business days, you will receive a letter with contact information of the caseworker assigned to your case.
 Your caseworker is your point of contact as well as your federal agency liaison.
 Please contact my office by telephone if you do not receive a response within 10 business days.

 When an agency's response is received, my staff and I will notify you via phone or letter.
 Please allow 30 business days for a response from the agency.
 This is a standard time frame that may vary depending on the complexity or urgency of your case.

 Federal agencies have the final say regarding the outcome of individual cases, and I cannot force an agency to act in favor of a constituent or expedite a case.
 However, my staff and I can encourage an agency to give a case full and fair consideration.

 Provisions of state and federal privacy laws require that I receive your written authorization to allow agencies contacted on your behalf to provide me with a reply in response to your request.
 Your permission will allow the government departments to comply with the provisions of the privacy acts and ensure that your individual rights will not be abused.
 Therefore, if you wish me to make any inquiries on your behalf, it is necessary that you complete this authorization and return it to my office.

-Please submit this form only when my district office indicates that it is necessary.
+Please submit only the form my district office has indicated is necessary.